solokeys/solo1/README.md

 # Solo

 This is the source code for Solo.
-Solo is a security key that implements FIDO2/U2F and supports USB-A, USB-C, NFC, and extensions.
+Solo is a security key that implements FIDO2/U2F and supports USB, NFC, and extensions.
 Extensions include SSH, GPG, and cryptocurrency.
 Solo is a work in progress.

 ![](https://i.imgur.com/cXWtI1D.png)